 - Statement of current research

-- Short statement regarding benefit of program participation to current work and future career
+- A short statement on how participation in the program will benefit your current work and future career

-- One letter of recommendation from research adviser
+- One letter of recommendation from a research adviser

 - Exit survey